 Rev. Darcy Baxter served as Director of Family Ministries at the Starr King Unitarian Universalist Church in Hayward, CA and as the San Francisco Bay Area Regional Organizer for the CA Religious Coalition for Reproductive Choice.
 Reproductive justice is a core part of her ministry — she continues to volunteer as an after-abortion hotline counselor at Exhale, where she has counseled hundreds of women who have had an abortion.
 A self-described theology-junkie, she has taught theology at Starr King School for the Ministry and frequently speaks about the intersection of reproductive justice, religion, and spirituality.

-Kate Cockrill, MPH is a co-leader of Sea Change and has been a leading researcher conceptualizing and measuring abortion stigma in the US and around the world.
+Kate Cockrill, MPH is a co-founder of Sea Change and has been a leading researcher conceptualizing and measuring abortion stigma in the US and around the world.
 From 2006 to 2013, Kate was a researcher and program director at the ANSIRH program at the University of California studying the social and emotional aspects of abortion.
 In 2014, she and Steph Herold founded The Sea Change Program to expand her multidisciplinary research into programming, evaluation and movement building.
 She has authored 12 peer-reviewed, scholarly articles and her research on stigma has been profiled in The New York Times, Newsweek, Salon, Slate and RH Reality Check.

-Grayson Dempsey has spent over ten years working in the reproductive rights and health movement.
+Grayson Dempsey has spent over fifteen years working in the reproductive rights and health movement.
 She is the Founder of Backline, an international nonprofit organization that promotes connection, conversation and support around pregnancy, parenting, abortion and adoption, and has worked as a consultant specializing in pregnancy options training for healthcare professionals and advocates.
 Grayson has served as a contributor to works such as Mom, Dad, I’m Pregnant, The Reproductive Justice Briefing Book: A Primer on Reproductive Justice and Social Change and Pastoral Counseling for Reproductive Loss.
 She is the author of the Abortion Diaries Discussion Guide and co-author of Providing Abortion Care: A Professional Toolkit for Nurse-Midwives, Nurse Practitioners and Physician Assistants.

 Teresa Hornsby, PhD is a Professor of Religious Studies at Drury University, teaching the biblical studies courses, general religion courses, and some upper level topics for the department (such as The Bible, Sex, and Sexuality, A History of African American Religions in the US, and A History of Anti-Semitism).
 Her research centers primarily on the topics of sexuality and gender in the Bible.